 - inxi options – supported options you can use with inxi

-- inxi tech info – technical inxi matters – dependencies (required programs) and recommends (recommended but not required programs to run inxi); programming conventions; script configuration; specific components; irc client information.
+- inxi tech info – technical inxi matters – dependencies (required programs) and recommends (recommended but not required programs to run inxi); programming conventions; specific components; irc client information.

 Related inxi information and projects: